geoffbrown/motivations/regrets.md

 # Preface

+*Update: January 2021*

+It’s interesting to think that I’m going on 5 years of this little markdown file I’ve once published on the internet.
+Over the years, I’ve thought about this document a lot, but edited only a little.
+Just now, I thought it was a nice time to clean things up a bit.

+In the past handful of years, I’ve become a lot more reflective than I have ever been, and I’ve become quite interested in the concept of [“Momento Mori”](https://en.wikipedia.org/wiki/Memento_mori) – the Stoic concept of remembering death.
+It’s a simple yet profound idea that’s impacted me in many positive ways in recent years.
+This concept has also woven itself into my ever-deepening interest in Buddhism, where death is regularly considered.
+\
+ Looking at the passage I’ve outlined 5 years ago from Scott’s book, I’m unsurprised I was moved by this concept of death acting as motivation for making life happen today!
+At the very least, I’m happy to be a touch consistent.

+ > “You could leave life right now.
+Let that determine what you do and say and think.” – [Marcus Aurelius](https://dailystoic.com/you-could-leave-life-right-now-let-that-determine-what-you-do-and-say-and-think/)

+***

 I’ve recently been inspired by [Scott Berkun’s](https://twitter.com/berkun) book [The Myths of Innovation.](http://www.amazon.com/dp/1449389627/tag=scottberkunco-20) In particular, the quote at [location 3278](https://raw.githubusercontent.com/geoffbrown/motivations/master/list.png) on the Kindle Ebook that reads:

 > “Once a week, imagine being on your deathbed (it can be fun: think Mexican Day of the Dead).
 Ask yourself: what will I regret not having done if I knew I was going to die today?
 Make a list and get to work.”